Adroiti/docs-for-code-review-tools/Bandit-B607.md

 ## Description

-This test scans the parameters of all configured Python methods, looking for paths that do not start at the filesystem root, that is, do not have a leading `/` character.
+This test scans the parameters of all configured Python methods, looking for paths that do not start at the file-system root, that is, do not have a leading `/` character.

 Python possesses many mechanisms to invoke an external executable.
-If the desired executable path is not fully qualified relative to the filesystem root then this may present a potential security risk.
+If the desired executable path is not fully qualified relative to the file-system root then this may present a potential security risk.

 In POSIX environments, the PATH environment variable is used to specify a set